K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Singular Kähler-Einstein metrics

 If we take a closer look at the proof of Proposition \ref{prop:ext}, we see that we did not use all of the properties of a stable variety to see that a Kähler-Einstein metric always extend.
 Actually, we just used the fact that the conductor was a divisor.
 Therefore, using the existence and regularity results that we are going to prove in the next sections, and the restriction on the singularities of a pair carrying a Kähler-Einstein metric (cf Proposition \ref{prop:kelc}), we can summarize the problem of the existence of a Kähler-Einstein metric on a stable variety in the following statement:

-\begin{theo} \phantomsection Let $X$ be reduced $n$-equidimensional projective scheme of finite type over $\CC$, satisfying the conditions $G_1$ and $S_2$, and such that $K_X$ is an ample $\Q$-line bundle.
-Then the following are equivalent: \begin{enumerate} \item There exists a Kähler form $\om$ on $\xreg$ such that $\Ric \om = -\om$ and $\int_{\xreg} \om^n = c_1(K_X)^n$, \item There exists $\om$ as above which extends to define a positive current in $c_1(K_X)$, \item $X$ has semi-log canonical singularities, ie $X$ is stable. \end{enumerate}
+\begin{theo} \phantomsection Let $X$ be a reduced $n$-equidimensional projective scheme over $\CC$, satisfying the conditions $G_1$ and $S_2$, and such that $K_X$ is an ample $\Q$-line bundle.
+Then the following are equivalent: \begin{enumerate} \item There exists a Kähler form $\om$ on $\xreg$ such that $\Ric \om = -\om$ and $\int_{\xreg} \om^n = c_1(K_X)^n$, \item There exists $\om$ as above which extends to define a positive current in $c_1(K_X)$, \item $X$ has semi-log canonical singularities, i.e. $X$ is stable. \end{enumerate}

 Moreover, by the results of Odaka \cite{Odaka, od2}, the latter condition is equivalent to:

 \textit{4.
 The pair $(X, K_X)$ is $K$-stable}. \end{theo}